thedull/node_test_app_01/README.md

 ## In this branch

-Basic solution using `fs` and streams.
+* ~~Basic solution using `fs` and streams.~~

+* Code separation for sources, libraries, and final consumer using TypeScript.
+Added npm scripts.